 Boy, two traps basically in a row, huh?
 Noriko and now this?
 The next dungeon doesn’t have much in the way of “foiling the NWO” either, and it gave me a feeling of having accomplished very little during session 2, for all the plot may have progressed.
 That’s not a huge complaint about the plot, mind you, just the unfortunate way that these sections ended up being framed by our start and stop points for the day.

 Still, the puzzle is relatively easy: it turns out that the Kimon Tonkou world is actually a mirror world, so Elly’s symbols should be mirrored left to right to get the actual “gate” order, and gate #1 was only correct because it was symmetrical!
 Write them down and mirror them yourself, and you can work out the actual order.
-Better, each “gate” has been applied to one of the TV studios in the same order Elly suggested (gate #1 is on studio #1; Elly’s incorrect guess for gate #2 was on studio #2, etc), so you don’t have to track the studio numbers on a third list!
+Better, each “gate” has been applied to one of the TV studios in the same order Elly thought was correct (gate #1 is on studio #1; Elly’s incorrect guess for gate #2 was on studio #2, etc), so you don’t have to track the studio numbers on a third list!
 Still, even following a walkthrough took forever.
 Just to put salt on it, this dungeon has a chest that it turns out you can only get in a small window between returning to the real world at the end of the dungeon and fighting the last boss, which we didn’t realize was going to be a thing!
 We figured we’d be kicked out of the dungeon immediately after returning to the real world, like usual!

 Having broken the man’s neck after our third encounter, and yet not killed him, the party was confident that he would not be following them again, although they pondered some of his final rantings about Elly being “the same as him” in regards to an unspecified male figure.
 We learned the details later on: it seems Elly made a promise with the main player-character of P1, the Boy with the Earring, whom we called “Sorrow.”
 The two of them would accomplish their dreams – Elly’s to be a model, Sorrow’s unspecified because he’s a player stand-in – and then meet again at some unspecified date.
 Elly also let on that she had a massive crush on Sorrow, and so one of her stalker’s ramblings became clear: Elly had been “stalking” Sorrow after a fashion, or at least she worried that she was (we don’t know the specifics).
 Now, I don’t know about Kyle, but for me, the stalker’s supernatural durability had made it evident to me that the version we had fought wasn’t real, but actually a manifestation of Elly’s fears, both the fear of her being a stalker in her own right, and the fear of the real world version of this man up and murdering her.
 So I wasn’t exactly surprised to discover an illusory Sorrow beyond the final gate.
 His glowing red eyes made it obvious it wasn’t him, mind.
 Well, that and one other thing.
 “How dare you…” Elly said, “…with his face…!
 This is unforgivable!”
 Kyle substituted his own continuation: “You monsters!
 You made him talk!
 This is unforgivable!”